 David Barash is an evolutionary biologist, peace activist, and Emeritus Professor of Psychology at the University of Washington.
-He was an early contributor to the development of the field of sociobiology, focusing more recently on understanding the underlying evolutionary factors influencing human behavior.
-Since the early 1980s, he has been active as a researcher and advocate in the field of Peace Studies.
-He has written, co-authored, or edited forty books, most recently Through a Glass Brightly: Using Science to See Our Species as We Really Are and the forthcoming Strength Through Peace: Happiness and Demilitarization in Costa Rica, and What the World Can Learn from a Tiny Central American Country (with Judith Lipton).
+His research focuses on understanding the underlying evolutionary factors influencing human behavior.
+He has written many books, most recently Through a Glass Brightly: Using Science to See Our Species as We Really Are and Strength Through Peace: Happiness and Demilitarization in Costa Rica, and What the World Can Learn from a Tiny Central American Country (with Judith Lipton).
 He holds a PhD in zoology from the University of Wisconsin-Madison.

 Contribution to GTI Roundtable How to Ban the Bomb

 We need to clearly and sharply debunk the common fallacy that nuclear weapons are needed for deterrence and security.